 \paragraph{Evaluation, Benchmarking, and Generalization Testing.} Finally, synthetic and programmatically structured reasoning corpora increasingly serve as evaluation instruments.
 These corpora offer diverse and automatically verifiable tasks to test generalization capabilities beyond static benchmarks curated by humans.
 The primary objective is the construction of dynamic benchmarks that evolve alongside model capabilities while maintaining rigorous and verifiable scoring protocols.

 In the domain of mathematics, GSM-HARD extends the GSM8K dataset by systematically substituting numerical values with larger or more complex alternatives.
-This process creates a stress test suite generated by programs to evaluate arithmetic robustness.
+This process creates a stress-test suite generated by programs to evaluate arithmetic robustness.
 When integrated with programmatic execution solvers, model outputs can be verified automatically at scale \citep{gao2022pal}.
 Although not generated by LLMs, SciBench aggregates scientific problems at the college level in physics, chemistry, and mathematics.
-This enables systematic evaluation and detailed error analysis of scientific problem solving skills \citep{wang2024scibench}.
+This enables systematic evaluation and detailed error analysis of scientific problem-solving skills \citep{wang2024scibench}.

 In the fields of causal and logical reasoning, CREPE introduces a benchmark for assessing causal reasoning regarding event plausibility and entity states.
 This benchmark uses human judgments to identify discrepancies between model behavior and human reasoning \citep{zhang2023crepe}.
-Additionally, SynLogic provides held out validation splits for synthetic logical tasks.
-It reports performance using variance reducing metrics such as the average at eight \citep{liu2025synlogic}.
+Additionally, SynLogic provides held-out validation splits for synthetic logical tasks.
+It reports performance using variance-reducing metrics such as the average at eight \citep{liu2025synlogic}.
 Collectively, these evaluation frameworks demonstrate the dual utility of synthetic and programmatically structured reasoning datasets.
-They not only provide training and reinforcement learning signals but also support benchmarks for monitoring reasoning robustness, distribution shifts, and cross domain generalization as models advance.
+They not only provide training and reinforcement learning signals but also support benchmarks for monitoring reasoning robustness, distribution shifts, and cross-domain generalization as models advance.